leggant/virt-openstack-assignment/README.md

      - [x] A network named "\<username\>-net" with a subnet, 192.168.50.0/24
      - [x] A router named "\<username\>-rtr" with interfaces joining the network above with public-net
-     - [ ] A floating IP address
+     - [x] A floating IP address
-     - [ ] Three servers
+     - [x] Three servers
        - image: ubuntu-minimal-22.04-x86_64
        - flavour: c1.c1r1
        - names: \<username\>-web, \<username\>-app, \<username\>-db
-     - [ ] security-group: assignment2 (You do not need to create this)
+     - [x] security-group: assignment2 (You do not need to create this)
-  - [ ] Assign the floating IP to the web server.
+  - [x] Assign the floating IP to the web server.
-  - [ ] If any of the resources above already exisit when the script is run, then they should not be recreated.
+  - [ ] If any of the resources above already exist when the script is run, then they should not be recreated.
 2. __*run*:__
    - [ ] Start the three servers created above.